Piastri Triumphs in the 2025 Chinese Grand Prix, Secures McLaren 1-2 Finish

 Post-Race Drama and Disqualifications

-After the race concluded, there was post-race drama.
-Charles Leclerc, Pierre Gasly, and Lewis Hamilton were all disqualified due to breaches of technical regulations.
-Leclerc and Gasly were penalized for issues with their car’s weight, while Hamilton was disqualified for a plank assembly thickness violation.
-This brought an end to their hopes of finishing inside the points and shook up the overall standings.
+After the race, there was post-race drama.
+Charles Leclerc, Pierre Gasly, and Lewis Hamilton were disqualified for breaches of technical regulations.
+Leclerc and Gasly had weight-related violations, while Hamilton faced a plank assembly thickness violation.
+These disqualifications elevated Ocon, Antonelli, Albon, and Bearman into the points.

 Race Recap: Key Moments and Strategic Decisions